-Sidonius Apollinaris for the 21st
+Sidonius Apollinaris for

 The site is also home to the SAxxi project, 'Sidonius Apollinaris for the 21st Century', which aims to produce a state-of-the-art comprehensive commentary on Sidonius’ poetry and prose.
 Although held in high regard in the Middle Ages and Renaissance, and extensively plundered for historical source material over the centuries, Sidonius has only recently begun to be studied again as a man of letters and cultural figure in his own right, in the wake of the re-assessment of Late Antiquity in general.Nevertheless, we still lack the basic tool of a modern commentary on much of his oeuvre, a lack which is particularly grave given the challenging, ornamental, and allusive Latin of his prose and poetry.
 To date there are only a handful of more or less recent commentaries on some of his poems and on some books of his correspondence - and not all of them published.
 The purpose of the project is to fill this gap by means of a coordinated international effort to have his entire oeuvre commented within ten to fifteen years. read moreMirrorThis website is progressively archived by the Bayerische Staatsbibliothek, OPACplus Normnummer ALS89495.
-Most recent copy mirrored on 4 July 2014.
+Most recent copy mirrored as of 4 January 2018.

 ... numquam me toleraturum animi servitutem ... that I will never tolerate mental servility